Top organisations and resources for female entrepreneurs in the UK

 You’ll find here lots of valuable tools, services, events and information that you can use to boost your career as a female entrepreneur.

-The Women in Business Network (WIBN) is another membership and networking organisation where women meet every month to connect and swap advice and knowledge on how to thrive in their chosen field.
+The Women in Business Network (WIBN) is another membership and networking organisation where women meet (currently, meetings are online) to connect and swap advice and knowledge on how to thrive in their chosen field.

 It’s described as a “membership organisation for women who wish to gain new business opportunities through word of mouth.
 Whether employed or a business owner the network has a huge diversity of businesses involved.
 Our members support and encourage each other through collaboration and the sharing of business contacts and opportunities.”